 The numbers of fingerprint records are significantly larger, but still nowhere near the numbers required to replicate the speed and efficiency of identifying suspects that is portrayed on television.

 Typically, in order to perform an analysis, investigators must already have a suspect in mind and request a DNA or fingerprint sample from him.
-This is sometimes easier said than done, because taking DNA is considers a seizure, with all of the Fourth Amendment protections that go with it.
+This is sometimes easier said than done, because taking DNA is considered a seizure, with all of the Fourth Amendment protections that go with it.
 If a subject refuses to provide a sample, a search warrant will be required.

 Detectives Put the Pieces Together